falchion10/macOS-Jailbreak/README.md

 _dyld4::ProcessConfig::Security::getAMFI(dyld4::ProcessConfig::Process const&, dyld4::SyscallDelegate&)
 ```

-After finding the symbol right click it, select "Patch", then "Assemble" and then paste in this code and press return:
+After finding the symbol right click it, select `Patch`, then `Assemble` and then paste in this code and press return:

 ```asm
 mov x0, 0xdf; ret